BlookHo/bloGNote/README.md

 ### To config mailer:

-Put line to file *mailer_config.rb*
+Put directly line to file *mailer_config.rb*
 - BLOG_EMAIL = 'your_blog_gmail_box'

 #### NOTE: your_blog_gmail_box - should be gmail.com

+OR

+Put line to file *mailer_config.rb*
+BLOG_EMAIL = Rails.application.secrets.emails[:dev_email_name]

-Create Your own file app/config/secrets.yml.
+To have this - create Your own file app/config/secrets.yml.
 Put in this file following data:

 development: